reecetech/bamboo-specs/README.md

       - name: Running Man
       - name: Running Man Properties
         path: properties
+      cleanCheckout: true

+If you wish to force a clean checkout of the repositories on or off use `cleanCheckout`.

 Finally, if the plan has dependent plans they may be specified (as "dependencies"):